JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   backpressure — `valid` while busy is ignored.
 - The function must be pure: no `Reg`, `Feedback` or global wires anywhere in its subtree.
 Dynamic (non-constant) array indexing is not supported yet.
-- Share-all binding: exactly one unit per entity.
-There is no knob to keep two adders for speed.
-- An operation bigger than a state that cannot be decomposed sets a floor.
+- An operation bigger than a state that cannot be decomposed *and* has no soft-operator equivalent sets a floor.
 That is honest — a float64 multiplier is not divisible by scheduling — but it means the clock goal must be reachable by the slowest single operation.
 - Control overhead grows with the number of folded operations, because the operand multiplexers do.
 At tens of operations this is a clear win; at thousands the multiplexers would dominate (see "loop-preserving FSMs" below).
+- The area model is a model.
+It ranks candidates in abstract units calibrated against yosys cell counts, which is not the same thing as LUTs on the part you are targeting — on an FPGA, flip-flops come paired with the LUTs in front of them and are far cheaper than a cell count suggests.
+The anchor guarantee bounds the damage of a mis-ranking to a missed opportunity.

 **Future work**

-- **`max_latency`**: cap the latency instead of always minimizing area.
-The scheduler already takes a budget; this needs the inverse search (fewest units that fit a latency bound) plus a real pinning mechanism.
+- **Width subsumption in binding.** A 32-bit adder can serve a 16-bit add with pad/truncate adapters on its ports; today those are two entities and therefore two units.
+The seams are already in place: `schedule["fus"]` maps unit id → entity as an explicit indirection rather than assuming they are the same string, per-node operand cast chains are the adapter mechanism, and the area model already prices "one bigger unit plus waste" against "two units".
+- **Per-node grain**, rather than per-entity.
+Opening an operation today opens every use of it, because every use must stay bound to one unit for sharing to mean anything.
+- **Soft-operator flavor search.** One fixed flavor per operator today (ripple adder, shift-add multiplier, subtract comparator); the library ships several, and which one decomposes best is a second search axis.
+- **Cross-unit register sharing under a timing model.** Today registers merge only within one producing unit, because merging across units puts a multiplexer in front of a flip-flop and cost the donut example 5 MHz.
+With a per-path timing estimate the safe cases could be taken.
 - **Multiple concurrent AUTOFSM threads sharing units.** Two FSMs that both need a float multiplier could share one, with arbitration.
 The binding step already keys on entity, so the scheduler generalizes; what is missing is the arbiter and a cross-FSM resource model.
-- **K units per entity**, so a design can buy back speed with area between the current "one unit" and full parallelism.
-- **Register sharing.** Values with disjoint live ranges could share a register (classic left-edge allocation); today each cross-state value gets its own.
-- **Loop-preserving FSMs.** v1 schedules the *unrolled* graph, so control logic grows with the folded-operation count.
+- **Loop-preserving FSMs.** AUTOFSM schedules the *unrolled* graph, so control grows with the folded-operation count.
 The fix is real loop back-edges: schedule the body once, add an index register, and index operands from arrays.
-  A user-facing sequential/`__clk()`-style layer for Pypeline would be the natural emission target for that — but note the dependency direction: such a layer does **not** help v1, because per-state code regions would create one instance per call site and defeat the single-call-site sharing trick. v1's emission helpers are reusable substrate for building it later, not the other way round.
+  A user-facing sequential/`__clk()`-style layer for Pypeline would be the natural emission target for that — but note the dependency direction: such a layer does **not** help AUTOFSM as it stands, because per-state code regions would create one instance per call site and defeat the single-call-site sharing trick.
+AUTOFSM's emission helpers are reusable substrate for building it later, not the other way round.